royclarkson/xcode-templates/README.md

 ## Overview

-If you are developing an open source project you may want to release it under the Apache Software License v2.0.
-This script will help you generate templates preconfigured with a specific license, so you don't have to keep cutting and pasting that information into your code.
-It will copy the default templates from within the Xcode bundle, then update the header of each template with the specified license.
+Often when working with Xcode you may want to replace the default file heading with something else, maybe a license, or maybe more description about the project.
+This script will help you generate templates preconfigured with a specific license or heading, so you don't have to keep cutting and pasting that information into your code.
+It copies the default templates from within the Xcode bundle, then updates the header of each template with the specified license.

 ## Prerequisites

-It is expected that you are on a Mac, running OS X, that you have the latest version of Xcode installed (4.5.1 as of this writing), and also are running Ruby 1.8.7 or newer.
+It is expected that you are on a Mac, running OS X, that you have the latest version of Xcode installed (4.5.2 as of this writing), and also are running Ruby 1.8.7 or newer.

 ## Usage